regensa18/AdvProg2018/README.md

 directory that containing week 1 problem, i.e. `week_1`.
 2. To ensure your work regarding week 1 problem is isolated from your other attempts at other problems, create a new branch specifically for working on week 1 problem.
-The Git command:
+Use Git command:
-`git checkout -b lab-week-1`
+`git checkout -b lab-week-1 master`
+    - Explanation: Create a new branch named `lab-week-1` based on latest commit in `master` branch.
 3. Read the README file in `week_1` directory.
 It contains set of mandatory and optional tasks that you can work on.
 4. Do the tutorial.